hagan/motdartisan/README.md

-# ASCII Login Art
+# MOTD Artisan

-A shell module that displays random ASCII art on login using OpenAI's API.
+Message of the Day Artisan - A shell module that displays beautiful ASCII art on terminal login using OpenAI's API.

 ## Features